beasleyDOTcom/city_explorer_api/README.md

 ####
 It took me about 6 hours to to complete these features.
 I didn't really understand the trello cards at first, and it took a lot of help from Chance, David, and Meghan to get through it.
+I didn't read the thing about making a time estimate until now...
+10pm.
+I started at 1:30pm and finished at 10pm 7/15/2020.